 Like many of us who watched the Super Bowl, I was intrigued by the Burger King Andy Warhol commercial.
 It was ‘done’ by the well-named DAVID Miami (part of a multi-country agency).
 Their stand-out pitch – a pitch for 2020 plus a name you actually might remember:

 DAVID is a first-name agency.
 We believe in the personal.

-I have written extensively on advertising agency brand positionings.
+I have written extensively on building a new advertising agency business plan and brand positionings.
 Here is a link to my best read: How To Position An Advertising Agency

 If you want to spend a few minutes hearing me out on this serious subject, one that could make or break your agency… give me a shout: email@example.com